wduquette/advent/README.md

 Also, see docs/journal.txt.

 * The Game
-  * Add stone for sword to be in.
-    * The stone should obscure the sword.
-All you can see is the hilt.
-    * The stone should have the words, "Only the pure".
-    * When you get the sword successfully, the stone should evaporate.
-    * You can't enter the cave without the sword.
-It makes you feel better.
   * Add more story.
   * Main loop should halt if you're dead at the end of it.
   * Add NPCs, monsters.